 Feel free to ask me for a workshop or the creation of (Environment Centered) Personas.
 I would be happy to help you with this!

-If you want to create the Personas yourself, download my Environment Centered Persona template (PDF, 900kb) and take an hour or two to work on it.
+If you want to create the Personas yourself, grab my Miro non-human Persona template, my Figma non-human Persona template or my PDF non-human Persona template (1,1MB) and take an hour or two to work on it.

 Further reading recommendations

 Hi, I’m Sandy, the author of this blog and a UX/UI Designer with 10+ years of experience.
 I founded Green the Web in 2019 to share my passion, ideas and vision of a sustainable web with change makers like you.
 Let’s connect on LinkedIn or on Instagram @greentheweb to discuss and share ideas.